 Tourism employment.
 Total tourism-related employment consists of direct tourism employment plus indirect tourism employment.
 Direct tourism employment comprises all jobs where the workers are engaged in the production of direct tourism output (for example, hotel staff and airline pilots).
 Indirect tourism employment comprises all jobs where the workers are engaged in the production of indirect tourism output (for example, workers producing hotel toiletries and delivering fuel to airlines).

 These statistics are from BEA’s Travel and Tourism Satellite Accounts (TTSAs), which are supported by funding from the Office of Travel and Tourism Industries, International Trade Administration, U.S. Department of Commerce.
 The current-price statistics of direct tourism output were derived from BEA’s annual TTSAs and from current-price quarterly statistics of personal consumption expenditures from the National Income and Product Accounts (NIPAs).
 The real statistics of direct tourism output were developed using price indexes from the Bureau of Labor Statistics (BLS) and real quarterly statistics of personal consumption expenditures from the NIPAs.
 The statistics of direct tourism employment were derived from the annual TTSAs (revised in June 2014) from BEA, the Quarterly Census of Employment and Wages (QCEW), and Current Employment Statistics (CES) from BLS.

 Quarterly statistics are seasonally adjusted and expressed at annual rates, unless otherwise specified.
 Percent changes are calculated from unrounded data and annualized.
 Real values are in chained (2009) dollars.
 Price indexes are Fisher chain-type measures.
 Growth in overall U.S. employment is calculated using BLS total nonfarm employment from Current Employment Statistics, www.bls.gov/ces/home.htm#data

 * * *

-Next release — Travel and Tourism statistics for fourth quarter and annual 2014 will be released on Wednesday, March 18, 2015 at 8:30 A.M.
+Next release — Travel and Tourism statistics for first quarter 2015 will be released on Tuesday, June 23, 2015 at 8:30 A.M.
 EDT